 General Policies for All Transfer Students

-- UNC Asheville accepts transfer credit for undergraduate courses that are completed with a grade of C or better at regionally accredited institutions and that are compatible with UNC Asheville’s programs.
+- UNC Asheville accepts transfer credit for undergraduate courses that are completed with a grade of C or better at accredited institutions and that are compatible with UNC Asheville’s programs.
 Transfer credit earned 10 or more years ago is evaluated on a case-by-case basis.

 - Only courses similar to those offered at UNC Asheville are accepted.
 Examples of coursework that is generally not accepted include technical/vocational areas such as dentistry, drafting, electronics, horticulture, interior design, nursing, and recreation.